spectrocloud/librarium/packages/docs/content/03-cluster-profiles/2-task-update-profile.md

 <InfoBox>

-**Kubernetes Version Upgrades:** We recommend our users to go for single-step upgrades of Kubernetes major versions.
+**Kubernetes Version Upgrades:** We recommend our users to go for single-step upgrades of Kubernetes minor versions.
 E.g., Kubernetes version 1.18.x is to be updated to 1.19.x, not a direct upgrade to 1.20.x

 **Kubernetes Version Downgrades:** We do not recommend downgrading the Kubernetes versions.
-E.g., Kubernetes version 1.19.x is not recommended to be downgraded to 1.18.x

 </InfoBox>